Master of Laws (LL.M.) in American Law

 Among our more popular areas of concentrations, the College of Law is particularly known for the academic areas described below.

 This area of concentration, sponsored by the Disability Law and Policy Program (DLPP), draws on the expertise of faculty throughout Syracuse University, which is one of the leading universities worldwide in disability studies, law and policy.
-The College of Law is also home to the Burton Blatt Institute, which provides research and other opportunities for students pursing programs law, education, and public policy.

 Throughout the world today, countries are working to develop and implement laws and policies to integrate people with disabilities into society.
 Such efforts are driven in large part by the United Nations Convention on the Rights of People with Disabilities, which has been ratified by 150 countries.
 Despite such efforts, disability legal expertise is rare in many countries in the world.
 This concentration in international, comparative, and domestic disability law seeks to fill this gap by preparing practitioners, policy makers, government lawyers, and legal academics to advance the rights of people with disabilities in their respective countries.
 For information about the DLPP, please contact the Director, Professor Arlene S. Kanter.